-Dr Savioli attained his degree in Medicine and Surgery in 1977, in Rome, and postdoctoral degrees in Tropical Medicine and Infectious diseases in 1979 and 1985 respectively.
-He also obtained the DTM&H and the MSc in Parasitology, in London, in 1989.
-Dr Savioli has authored several books on parasitic and infectious diseases and approximately 100 scientific papers in International Journals.
+Dr Savioli earned his degree in Medicine and Surgery in 1977, in Rome, and his postdoctoral degrees in tropical medicine and infectious diseases in 1979 and 1985 respectively.
+He also earned an MSc in Parasitology, from London, in 1989.
+Dr Savioli has authored several books on parasitic and infectious diseases and over 100 scientific papers, mostly in international journals.

-Currently, Dr Savioli is is a senior United Nations civil servant and the director of the Department of Control of Neglected Tropical Diseases at the World Health Organization (WHO) Headquarters in Geneva, Switzerland.
-During his term at WHO, since 1991, he has been in charge of the programme on Intestinal Parasitic Infections (1991-1996) and Acting Chief, Schistosomiasis and Intestinal Parasites Unit (1996-1999).
+He was the director of the Department of Control of Neglected Tropical Diseases at the World Health Organization (WHO) headquarters in Geneva, Switzerland.
+During his term at WHO, since 1991, he was in charge of the programme on intestinal parasitic infections (1991-1996) and Acting Chief, Schistosomiasis and Intestinal Parasites Unit (1996-1999).

 Dr Lorenzo Savioli was elected a Fellow of the Islamic World Academy of Sciences in 2000.